-Charles Addison Dillow was born on May 6, 1858 in either Round Head, Hardin County, OH or in Madison County, OH, the son of William Baker and Evaline (Summers) Dillow.
-His mother died when Charles was five years old, in 1862, and his father married again, to Elizabeth Houser.
+Charles Addison Dillow was born on May 6, 1858 in either Round Head, Hardin County, OH or more likely in Madison County, OH, the son of William Baker and Evaline (Summers) Dillow.
+His mother died when Charles was five years old in 1862, and his father in time married again, to Elizabeth Houser.

 As a young man, sometime prior to 1881, Charles and his parents and siblings migrated westward to Central Illinois.
 They settled in the town of Weldon near Clinton, DeWitt County.

-On the Fourth of July 1885, when Charles was 28 years of age, he was joined in holy matrimony with his first wife, 18-year-old Harriet Dixon (or "Dickson") (1867-1902), the daughter of James and Margaret (Yates) Dixon.
+On the Fourth of July 1885, when Charles was 28 years of age, he was joined in holy matrimony with his first wife, 18-year-old Harriet Dickson (or "Dixon") (1867-1902), the daughter of James and Margret (Yates) Dickson.
 The ceremony was performed by justice of the peace John J. McGraw at Clinton.
 At the time of marriage, Charles was a farmer.